Earn an Accelerated Bachelor's and Master's in IT Online

 IT Management introduces the key topics and skills needed to lead next-generation technology organizations.
 This course explores how common applications and innovation drive value and business needs.
 Ethical and regulatory compliance issues are discussed, including current practices for risk management, disaster recovery, and cybersecurity.
 Students will also analyze the key leadership skills and traits necessary to lead responsive, competitive, and innovative organizations.
 This course has no prerequisites.

 Project Management is a thorough exploration of the inputs, tools, techniques, and outputs across the five process groups and 10 knowledge areas identified in the Project Management Body of Knowledge (PMBOK) Guide.
-The essential concepts and practical scenarios included enable students to build the competencies required to successfully complete the CAPM certification exam.
-There is no prerequisite for this course.
+The essential concepts and practical scenarios included enable students to build the competencies of an effective project manager.

 Current and Emerging Technologies explores organizational leadership trends, practices, processes, and technology in contemporary technology-intensive organizations.
 IT executives need to stay informed of technological trends to determine their relevance and implementation within an organization.
 This course requires students to read and evaluate academic literature pertaining to emerging IT topics.
 This course has no prerequisites.